ripeda/macOS-Pkg-Builder/README.md

                             This is primarily for pre/postinstall scripts that need additional resources present next to them. ex.
 Shipping 'desktoppr' with a wallpaper, and have the postinstall script set the wallpaper.

+    pkg_signing_identity:   Signing identity to use when signing the package.
+                            If missing, no signing will be performed.

     File Structure:
         {
             # Source: Destination